-In order to successfully complete program requirements, a student may repeat a course for which he/she is unsatisfied with the grade achieved.
+To successfully complete program requirements, a student may repeat a course for which he/she is unsatisfied with the grade achieved.
 If they do not want the lower grade to be calculated in their GPA.
 The course must be one that is "owned" and delivered by Northwest Technical College.